prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 ## From AI to SVG

 Using Illustrator to design graphics and then export them in SVG format allows us to use that code directly on the web and animate it using CSS.
 The cleaner and more organized our `Ai` file is, the easier it will be to manipulate the `SVG` code later on.
-Follow the first 2 videos on LinkedIn Learning to:
+Follow the <a href="https://www.linkedin.com/learning/css-animation/prepare-an-svg-for-animation" target="_blanck">first 2 videos</a> on LinkedIn Learning to:

 - Prepare an SVG for animation
 - Export SVG from Illustrator